cysouw/graphicalgrammar/text/german.md

 ### Stöhr (1898) *Algebra der Grammatik*

-Adolf Stöhr (1855–1921) was a professor for philosophy in Vienna [biographical details in @angetter2009].
-He wrote a rather curious book called *Algebra der Grammatik* [@stohr1898], which was assessed as "rather fanstastic" by Jespersen [-@jespersen1937: 83].
+Adolf Stöhr (1855–1921) was professor for philosophy in Vienna [biographical details in @angetter2009].
+He wrote a rather curious book called *Algebra der Grammatik* [@stohr1898], which was assessed as "rather fantastic" by Jespersen [-@jespersen1937: 83].
 Although idiosyncratic, Stöhr's book is not as crazy as Jespersen makes it sound.
 Stöhr assigns codes to linguistic elements, which are subsequently combined into larger expressions.
 However, his primary goal does not appear to be any detailed description of linguistics structures, but rather an attempt to try and "calculate" with these larger expressions, somewhat akin to what today would be called deriving semantic inferences.

 Stöhr [-@stohr1898: 6-11] differentiates between elements *a* (=*Ausdruck*, today we would say "lexical morpheme") and *d* (=*Derivation*, today we would say "grammatical morpheme").
 Different morphemes are distinguished by a numeric identifier that is written above the letter.
 Stöhr goes into great detail for the grammatical morphemes, defining many different kinds of *d* elements.
 Although he explicitly states not to pursue completeness [*nicht ein erschöpfendes Verzeichnis*, @stohr1898: 15], I have counted more than 200 different defined codes in his book, classified into 15 different classes indicated by different letters.^[Just scrolling through his book, I found 46 different grammatical elements designated as *i*, 47 elements called *m*, 62 times *o*, 6 times *v*, 9 times *t*, 5 times *e*, 2 times *p*, 3 times *n*, 4 times *b*, 2 times *h*, 4 times *l*, 4 times *f*, 11 times *q*, 2 times *g* and 2 times *s*.
 It is beyond the scope of this book to go into more detail here.]